paul92150/jp-morgan-forage-simulation/README.md

 ## Requirements

-pip install -r requirements.txt

-If you don’t have a requirements.txt, the core libraries used are:
+The core libraries used are:

 - pandas
 - numpy